InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/alchemy.md

 Mantra to be rid of attachments:
 "Om Kreem Kreem Kreem Hum Hum Hreem Hreem Daksine Kalike
     Kreem Kreem Kreem Hum Hum Hreem Hreem Swaha"

-### Greater Attainments

-Attaining Dream Level 4 is among the Greater Attainments, but is not believed to be strictly necessary to proceed to the next steps.

-During this final leg of the journey, you will be able to gain divine insight, wisdom and knowledge without being told by the Celestial beings.

-Although you will attain profound gifts that shape and bend this world, you will ascend to progressively higher dimensions in the Heavens.

 #### Ascension